|Lecturer||Prof. Dr. Armin Heinzl|

 |Information for Students||Registration: Please see information below!|

-You may register via our online registration tool only (accessible inside the university networkper VPN only) .
-Only in the below-mentioned registration period you can select the seminar in the registration form.
+You may register via our online registration tool only (accessible inside the university network or per VPN).
+During the registration period, you can select the seminar in the registration form (under 'Application Details' -> 'Purpose').

 Registration period: see schedule

-Please refer to this page for updated information.
-We will not consider registrations by e-mailor incomplete data in the registration tool.
+We will not consider registrations via e-mail or incomplete data in the registration tool.

 Students are asked to write a short formless letter of motivation (maximum 1 page) to choose a topic and briefly justify their choice.
 This letter of motivation will be considered as the key reference for seminar entry, in addition to the CV and the transcript of records.

 Recent research on conversational agents (CA) provides knowledge on how to design anthropomorphic CAs.
 Researchers and practitioners consider making technological agents more human-like an effective design strategy to provide more satisfying and positive interactional experiences to users.|